OCA/stock-logistics-workflow/stock_picking_operation_loss_quantity/README.rst

 This module allows to declare loss product quantities during picking operations.

-To avoid unwanted stock losses if it is not justified, movements will instead be reaffected to a "LOSS" picking type.
+When an operator cannot find the whole reserved quantity for an operation, declaring the loss locks the remaining available quantity of the affected quant (product, location, lot, package, owner) through a stock move of the warehouse's "Loss" picking type.
+This prevents any other operation from reserving that quantity until the loss is investigated and either confirmed (the lock move is validated) or dismissed (the lock move is cancelled, releasing the quant back to stock).

+The picking is then given the opportunity to still be completed: Odoo looks for the missing quantity on other available stock (another location or lot).
+If some is found, it is reserved on a new operation line, never on one the operator already processed.

-This module take into account the flows with product lot management, packages, owners.
+This module takes into account the flows with product lot management, packages, owners.

 **Table of contents**